sonic-net/SONiC/doc/aaa/AAA Restrictions/AAA Restrictions.md

 ### Overview
 AAA (Authentication, Authorization, and Accounting) in Sonic establishes a robust framework for access control, policy enforcement, usage auditing, and service billing, supporting standard protocols such as RADIUS, TACACS+, and LDAP for user authentication.

-This HLD emphasizes enhancing the security of aaa by introducing "restrictions" on the number and frequency of login attempts.
-The focus is on augmenting the system's security by preventing brute force attacks and ensuring that user authentication attempts are both monitored and controlled effectively.
+This HLD aims to boost aaa security by limiting the number and frequency of login attempts.
+The goal is to strengthen the system's defenses against brute-force attacks and enhance overall security.

 ### Requirements

 -      Limit Login Attempts: Specify the maximum number of unsuccessful login attempts allowed before a user account is temporarily locked.
 This prevents continuous guessing of credentials.
 -      Control Login Speed: Introduce delays between consecutive login attempts to slow down any automated login attempts, significantly reducing the risk of brute force attacks.
 -      Define Unlock Time: Establish a configurable unlock time that specifies how long a user account remains locked before allowing another login attempt.
 This control helps manage the access of users who have shown suspicious login behaviors.
--      TODO: SONIC rest API/nginx?

 ### Architecture Design